-VISITOR: A very bright and creative older adult I just needed to be reassured that I am not yet crazy.
+VISITOR: A very bright and creative older adult, I just needed to be reassured that I am not yet crazy.
 I have lived with extremely limited mathematical ability all of my life.
 It affects me in many ways - it's hard to hold a job, keep from getting cheated, remember birthdays and to pay bills.

 DYSCALCULIA.ORG: Try reading, "A Mind for Numbers, How to learn math and science, even if you flunked Algebra" by Dr. Barbara Oakley.
-Dr. Oakley flunked out of high school math and science and later in life, figured out how to learn math, and became an electrical engineer and then college professor.
+Dr. Oakley flunked out of high school math and science, and later in life, figured out how to learn math, and became an electrical engineer and then a college professor.
 She shows you how she went from not being able to tell time on a face clock, to successfully tackling math.